Ashik80/chadshik/README.md

 ## Installation

-1. Ensure you have Neovim 0.5 or newer installed.
+1. Ensure you have Neovim installed.
+2. Install [packer.nvim](https://github.com/wbthomason/packer.nvim).
+Follow install instructions on their official repository.
-2. Clone this repository into your Neovim configuration directory:
+3. Clone this repository into your Neovim configuration directory:

 ```bash
 git clone https://github.com/Ashik80/chadshik.git ~/.config/nvim
 ```

-3. Open Neovim with `nvim` and run  `:PackerInstall`  to install all the plugins.
+4. Open Neovim with `nvim` and run  `:PackerInstall`  to install all the plugins.
 You will get some errors when opening nvim and even after running `:PackerInstall`. *Do not panic!*
-4. Restart Neovim and enjoy your new ChadShik configuration!
+5. Restart Neovim and enjoy your new ChadShik configuration!

 ## Usage